JustinSwain/Cholesteric3D/README.md

 <h2>Software Requirements:</h2>
 <p>
   The following software is required, but none are complicated to install.
 A typical install time should be less than 30 minutes.
-Most versions of each software should be sufficient.
+Most versions of each software will be sufficient.
 </p>
 <ul>
 <li>